 - The retail industry in China is developing rapidly with new supermarkets and hypermarkets providing fresh opportunities for processed food products.
 Shoppers are buying packaged food such as fresh milk, confectionery, sweet and savoury snacks and cooking oils.

-- Online shopping has grown at a rate of 35-50 percent in recent years and in 2011, reached NZ$140 billion in 2011.
+- Online shopping has grown at a rate of 35-50 percent in recent years and in 2011, reached NZ$140 billion.
 Consumers are buying imported meat, seafood and beverages from the internet directly which some New Zealand companies have benefited from.

-- The Chinese interest in health will benefit product developers of health and wellness products.
-Dairy and baby food products - 17 million babies are born every year in China - must have a strong focus on safety and nutrition.
+- The Chinese interest in health will benefit manufacturers of health and wellness products.
+Dairy and baby food products in particular will benefit from this consumer demand, with 17 million babies are born every year in China.

-- Wine imports to China have been dominated by France, which had a 46 percent share in 2010, followed by Australia which has backed its Jacobs Creek brand in China with strong advertising.
-New Zealand's share was 1.4 percent in 2010 but is growing strongly with an interest in white wines such as Sauvignon Blanc by young Chinese.
-The major foreign-owned supermarkets sell largely imported wines while 70-80 per cent of wine sales occur in the Hotels, Restaurants and Institutions channel.
+- Wine imports into China have been traditionally dominated by France, which recorded a 46 percent share in 2010, followed by Australia which has backed its Jacobs Creek brand in China with strong advertising.
+New Zealand's share was 1.4 percent in 2010; a figure which is growing strongly with an interest in white wines such as Sauvignon Blanc by young Chinese consumers.
+The major foreign-owned supermarkets sell largely imported wines while 70 - 80 per cent of wine sales occur in the Hotels, Restaurants and Institutions channel.